Dr Phoebe Pearce

 • Optical modelling using the transfer matrix method (TMM), ray tracing, and rigorous coupled wave analysis (RCWA) to investigate the effectiveness of light-trapping structures.

-• Solar cell modelling more generally; I contributed (mainly in the various optical solver modules) to the most recent version of Solcore, an integrated set of modules for solving common tasks in solar cell research, which can be used to model both single- and multi-junction devices.
+• Solar cell modelling: I contributed (mainly in the various optical solver modules) to the most recent version of Solcore, an integrated set of modules for solving common tasks in solar cell research.
+I also develop RayFlare, a comprehensive optical solver for solar cells and other semiconductor devices, incorporating wave optics and ray optics methods, and methods to combine these within a single structure.

 What I Have Worked ON